 Mass migration driven by climate change is expected to rise substantially by 2050, raising concerns for the state of peacefulness worldwide.

-The impacts of climate change pose a major challenge to peacefulness in the coming decade, according to the Global Peace Index 2019.
+The impacts of climate change pose a major challenge to peacefulness in the coming decade, according to the Global Peace Index 2019 report.
 One of the most pressing concerns relates to the growth in climate-induced mass migration.

 New population displacements due to natural disasters exceeded those caused by violence every year from 2008 to 2017.
 Almost 20 million people were estimated to be displaced due to natural disasters as of 2017.